ethersphere/swarm-guide/contents/configuration.rst

     cat enodes.lst | perl -pe 's/@[\d\.]+/@[::]/' > local-enodes.lst

 .. note::
-    The steps in this section are not necessary if you simply want to connect to the public swarm testnet.
+    The steps in this section are not necessary if you simply want to connect to the public Swarm testnet.
     Since a bootnode to the testnet is set by default, your node will have a way to bootstrap its connections.